dhmspector/ZeitSatTrack/README.md

 ## Observing Multiple Satellites

 _ZeitSatTrack_ has the ability to watch a number of satellites simultaneously.
-There are 2 methods to add and remove satellite for observation:
+There are 2 methods to add and remove satellites for observation:

 ```swift
 func startObservingSatelliteNamed( _ name: String) -> Bool